miekg/king/README.md

 I use [zsh](https://zsh.org), so this is where my initial focus is.
 The [bash](https://www.gnu.org/software/bash/) completion works, but can probably be done a lot better.

+## TODO

+- Global options, have a way to add them.
+- Bash options, env options also for zsh

 ## Supported "actions"

 The following actions are supported: